LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 - Clone this repo'
 - => Clone the "Lyt.Framework" repo' side by side
 - => Clone the "Lyt.Avalonia" repo' side by side
-- Open the solution in Visual Studio and build.
+- Open the solution in Visual Studio 2026 and build.

-Tested with VS 2022 and Avalonia 11.3.1.
+Tested with VS 2026 Insider and Avalonia 11.3.7.
 Should likely work with Rider, but not tested.